ngenworks/process.ngenworks.com/docs/source/new_business.rst

 Making Contact
 --------------

-A lead comes in through phone, email, referral, or nGen survey.
+A lead comes in through phone, email, or referral.

 Screening Call
 ^^^^^^^^^^^^^^